 Zoe also enjoyed performing in the chorus of Opera Australia’s 2017 summer season of La bohème, King Roger and Cavalleria Rusticana/ Pagliacci, and the 2017 winter season of Thaïs, Parsifal, Verdi Requiem and The Nixon Tapes.

-At the Guildhall School of Music and Drama, Zoe performed the role of Susan in the British comedy, A Dinner Engagement to excellent reviews.
+At the Guildhall School of Music and Drama, Zoe performed the roles of Tytania in Britten’s A Midsummer Night’s Dream, Despina in Mozart’s Cosi fan tutte, and Susan in Berkeley’s A Dinner Engagement to excellent reviews.
 She also performed excerpts from Werther (Sophie), Capriccio (Italian Singer), Idomeneo (Ilia), Fairy Queen (Woman 2) Le nozze di Figaro (Barbarina), La bohème (Musetta) and Hamlet (Ophelié); and covered the role of Soeur Constance in Dialogues des Carmélites.
-She looks forward to the upcoming terms, where she will perform the roles of Despina in Cosi fan tutte, and Tytania in A Midsummer Nights Dream.

 Zoe performs regularly with The Seven Sopranos- including fashion festivals for Audi in Singapore and Naersi in China; Bravo Cruise of the Performing Arts; IGA Lord Mayors Christmas Carols Brisbane; and the original cast production of ‘Reverie’ directed by Stuart Maunder.
 Zoe features on their new album ‘Popcorn: Songs from Stage and Screen’, available on iTunes.